aditeyabaral/aditeyabaral.github.io/_pages/about.md

 I am a Big Data Analytics Engineer at Cisco Webex.
 I recently completed my Bachelors in Computer Science from PES University, India and graduated with a specialisation in Machine Learning and Data Science.

 My primary interests lie in theoretical machine learning and NLP research.
 I specifically work extensively in the field of transfer learning and language representation models, with a focus on creating domain adaptive architectures that aid natural language understanding across a variety of tasks.
 I have previously worked as a research intern at Intel Research India as well as the Center for Cloud Computing & Big Data, PES University.
-You can read about my current work as well as my published research on my [publications](/publications/) page.
+You can read about my current and my published research on my [publications](/publications/) page.

 When I am not occupied with work, I engage in mobile photography, travelling, football and movies.